 First, P value calculations assume that the null hypothesis is correct.
 Thus, from the P value’s point of view, the null hypothesis is 100% true.
-Remember, P values assume that the null is true and the observed sample effect is caused by random sample error.
+Remember, P values assume that the null is true, and sampling error caused the observed sample effect.

-Second, P values tell you how consistent your sample data are with a null hypothesis that is true.
+Second, P values tell you how consistent your sample data are with a true null hypothesis.
 However, when your data are very inconsistent with the null hypothesis, P values can’t determine which of the following two possibilities is more probable:

-- The null hypothesis is true, but your sample is unusual due to random sample error.
+- The null hypothesis is true, but your sample is unusual due to random sampling error.

 - The null hypothesis is false.

-To figure out which option is true, you must apply expert knowledge of the study area and, very importantly, assess the results of similar studies.
+To figure out which option is right, you must apply expert knowledge of the study area and, very importantly, assess the results of similar studies.

 Going back to our medication study, let’s highlight the correct and incorrect way to interpret the P value of 0.03: